 2. Burst Mode:

 Most cameras have the functionality to take multiple photos in a row, which is helpful when tracking a fast animal.
 On average, most cams can take up to 3 burst photos, which can be modified to 9.
-For scouting and hunting, three burst photos are enough to identify the animal
+According to resource, for scouting and hunting, three burst photos are enough to identify the animal

 3. Time-Lapse Mode: